Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 - prog_bar (logs to the progress bar)
 - logger (logs to the logger like Tensorboard)

-Depending on where log is called from, Lightning auto-determines the correct mode for you.
-But of course you can override the default behavior by manually setting the flags
+Depending on where the log is called from, Lightning auto-determines the correct mode for you.
+But of course you can override the default behavior by manually setting the flags.

 .. note:: Setting on_epoch=True will accumulate your logged values over the full training epoch.